JohanPeeters/secure-webserver/README.md

 secure-webserver
 ================

 This github repository contains a demonstration of setting up a HTTPS server with puppet.
+This is our experimentation environment that is used in the context of a talk at OWASP AppSec Research EU (https://appsec.eu).
+The presentation can be found at:

 This repository contains:
 * Vagrant definition of the virtual machine setup to play with this setup.
 This includes a set of scripts to get correct version of software on your machine (including puppet and openssl).
 * Puppet for configuration of whole HTTPS server
 * rspec tests for testing if the

 Prerequisites